 Bor Anya or "mother of wine" - this is what the Hungarians call one of their most fertile wine regions, known for its fine white grape varieties, and increasingly for red ones, which make complex, structured wines.
 The highest viewpoint in Baranja, located on the Bansko brdo hill, offers views of endless rows of vineyards.
 Steep, deeply cut roads created by gullies specific to Baranja, called "surduk", are flanked by "gatori", unique wine cellars dug into the hill.
 The most beautiful examples can be found in Zmajevac, a village known for its "Wine Marathon" (Vinski maraton), where several thousand participants gather every September.
 One of three stories of the largest wine cellar in Croatia, spanning 1200 square metres, which belongs to the Belje Winery in Kneževi Vinogradi, also belongs to the "gator" type.
-The now renovated and modern cellar was built over 500 years ago, and once served as a stable, armoury and dungeon for the army of Suleiman the Magnificent.
+The now renovated and modern cellar was built over 500 years ago, and once served as a stable, armoury and dungeon for the army of Suleiman the Magnificent. >>

 While the Belje Winery cellar is the biggest in the country, the Kutjevo cellar - dating back to 1232 - is the oldest, not only in Croatia, but in the entire Southeast Europe.
-It was built by the Order of Cistercians in one of the leading wine-growing towns in Croatia, known for the southern exposure of its vineyards.
-The 45.3 parallel that passes through the town also connects the most famous
+It was built by the Cistercians in one of Croatia's top wine-producing towns, renowned for its south-facing vineyards, situated along the 45.3 parallel - the same latitude that connects some of the world's most famous wine regions, including Piedmont, the Rhône Valley, Bordeaux, and Oregon.

-Slavonia boasts the most awarded Croatian winery, Iločki podrumi, where wine is still kept in the old 15th- and 18th-century cellars.
+Slavonia boasts the most

+awarded Croatian winery, Iločki podrumi, where wine is still kept in the old 15th- and 18th-century cellars.
 Their history is intertwined with the Italian princely family Odescalchi, who planted the first Traminer vines on the hills surrounding Syrmia, and built a country estate with a beautiful summer house in the wine-growing region of Principovac.
 It can be reached by the wine road leading from the centre of Ilok, which passes by a dozen famous Croatian wineries.